Get the Girl (film): Plot

-Clarence is an awkward young man who is in love with a bartender named Alex.
-Despite visiting the bar multiple times, and an awkward encounter, Alex doesn’t really seem to notice him, partly due to preoccupation with her ongoing divorce proceedings.
-In order to get her attention, Clarence enlists the help of Patrick, a patron of another bar who seems to be able to get any woman he wants.
-After Patrick beats Clarence at an expensive game of pool, Patrick becomes interested in helping when Clarence offers him bigger money.
-Clarence appears to be very wealthy – he drives a fancy car and mentions that his last name is Duffield, indicating that Clarence is from a wealthy, well-known family.
-Patrick agrees to help him win over the girl.
-His plan is extreme – for $25,000, Patrick and others will kidnap Alex, and Clarence will rescue her.
-The experience will supposedly make Alex fall in love with Clarence.
+Clarence is an awkward young man in love with a bartender named Alex.
+Despite frequenting the bar multiple times and enduring an awkward encounter, Alex doesn’t seem to notice him, partly because she is preoccupied with her ongoing divorce proceedings.
+To get her attention, Clarence enlists the help of Patrick, a patron at another bar known for his ability to charm any woman he wants.
+After Patrick defeats Clarence in an expensive game of pool, he becomes interested in helping when Clarence offers him even more money.

+Clarence appears to be very wealthy—he drives a fancy car and mentions that his last name is Duffield, suggesting he comes from a prominent and affluent family.
+Patrick agrees to help Clarence win Alex over with a drastic plan: for $25,000, Patrick and his associates will kidnap Alex, allowing Clarence to stage a heroic rescue.
+The idea is that the experience will make Alex fall in love with Clarence.

 After leaving the bar one night and walking through the parking garage, Alex gets a text from her husband saying he will agree to sign the divorce papers.
 After realizing the papers are not in her bag, Clarence nearly runs over her while backing out of his parking space.
 Just then, a black van pulls up.
 A group of people in masks, one of them Patrick, abducts Clarence and Alex.

 The kidnappers go to Clarence’s residence, a large mansion.
 An alarm is set off when the kidnappers enter, but Clarence disarms it.
 Jade, Patrick’s girlfriend, and another kidnapper take Alex upstairs.
 While alone briefly, Clarence asks Patrick why he’s using a device to disguise his voice.
 Patrick says it’s for anonymity.

 While Jade and another kidnapper are distracted, Alex runs and tries to escape.
 While trying to recapture her, one of the kidnappers is killed by Alex with a pair of scissors.
 After Alex is recaptured, Clarence and Patrick renegotiate, and Patrick raises his price to $75,000.
 Alex escapes from her room a second time and tries to climb down one of balconies of the mansion.
 She is startled by one of the kidnappers, falls to the ground, and is knocked out.